The 4th Of July Savings Event Ends Tuesday July 8, 2025 7:00 am EST. Act Now

 30 - 35 BTU's per square foot 35 - 40 BTU's per square foot 40 - 45 BTU's per square foot 45 - 50 BTU's per square foot 50 - 60 BTU's per square foot

-Use the lower of the two numbers if your home is well insulated and the higher number if it is older or poorly insulated.
-(Hint: Use the larger of the two numbers above if you're unsure of your home's insulation)
+While our primary tool is an AC tonnage calculator, understanding your heating needs is just as important for year-round comfort.
+Use the lower of the two numbers if your home is well-insulated and the higher if it is older or poorly insulated.
+(Hint: Use the larger of the two numbers above if you're unsure of your home's insulation).

-Simply multiply the appropriate factor above by your home's total heated square footage to arrive at your approximate required heating capacity.
-For example, if you live in the yellow zone, your home is well insulated, and you have 2000 heated square feet, the equation will look like this:
+Simply multiply the appropriate factor above by your home's total heated square footage to determine your approximate heating capacity.
+For example, if you live in the yellow zone, your home is well-insulated, and you have 2000 heated square feet, the equation will look like this:

-Then, to calculate the output on a gas furnace, multiply its efficiency rating by its listed input rating for the actual Btu output of heat.
-For example, if a furnace has a listed input rating of 100,000 Btu's and an efficiency rating of 80%, it will produce
+Then, to calculate the output of a gas furnace, multiply its efficiency rating by its listed input rating for the actual BTU heat output.
+For example, if a furnace has a listed input rating of 100,000 BTUs and an efficiency rating of 80%, it will produce:

 Insulation Variables

-Variables such as your insulation, type and number of windows, number of stories, construction type, etc. will greatly affect the required Btu's per square for both heating and cooling.
-A general rule of thumb is that if your home is well insulated with newer style windows, you can select the smaller size system that falls within your total square footage.
+Variables such as insulation, type and number of windows, number of stories, construction type, etc., will greatly affect the required BTUs per square foot for heating and cooling.
+A general rule of thumb is that if your home is well-insulated with newer-style windows, you can select the smaller system within your total square footage.

-If your home is two story it will place less of a load on the system in the downstairs area as the second floor acts as additional insulation.
-If your home is not well insulated, has older style windows, and/or a larger than average number of windows, you will want to select the larger system which falls within your square footage range.
-The less insulated and more windows within the environment, the more likely you will experience greater air and heat loss.
+If your home is two-story, it will place less of a load on the system in the downstairs area as the second floor acts as additional insulation.
+If your home is not well-insulated, has older-style windows, and/or a larger-than-average number of windows, you will want to select the larger system, which falls within your square footage range.
+The less insulated and the more windows within the environment, the more likely you are to experience greater air and heat loss.

 Contact Us for More Info

-If you're still unsure which system size is right for you, or if you're having difficulty downloading the Air Conditioner Size Calculator, please e-mail us or call our toll free number at 1-866-862-8922.
+If you're still unsure which system size is right after using the AC tonnage calculator, please e-mail us or call our toll-free number at 1-866-862-8922.
+Our team can help you verify the results from our AC calculator.
 An experienced design technician will be happy to assist you.